Photos, Videos, Events, Promotions & Jobs

 MFA greatly decreases the chances that criminals can steal your Online Banking password.
 Usually, passwords are stolen when an unsuspecting user tries to access a site that is impersonating UFCU.
 MFA helps prevent this situation.

-When you visit a UFCU financial center, you know our faces and we know yours.
+When you visit a UFCU branch, you know our faces and we know yours.
 MFA does the same thing over the Internet, helping us to more accurately identify each other.
 When you enroll in Online Banking, you will be prompted to enter a security code that helps us verify your identity.

 If a fraudster does somehow get your Login ID and password, he will still not be able to access your account because he will not have access to your unique security code.
 Thus, he will be unable to complete the login process.